-Mr. Jenusaitis also is the chief of innovation and transformation.
-In this role, he spearheads UC San Diego Health’s new technology integration strategy and leads the integration of new and innovative technologies designed to improve efficiencies, reduce costs, and improve the quality of care and patient experience.
-Mr. Jenusaitis brings to this position more than 25 years of medical device industry, start-up and institutional investment experience focused on organizational growth, commercialization and operations.
+Mr. Jenusaitis brings to this position more than 25 years of hospital, medical device industry, start-up and institutional investment experience focused on organizational growth, commercialization and operations.
 As a global life science executive, he has extensive expertise in the following clinical areas: cardiovascular, neurovascular, peripheral vascular and gastrointestinal interventional.
 He also has experience in both domestic and international management, sales and marketing, new product development, and non-profit fundraising, operations and management.

 Prior to OCTANe, Mr. Jenusaitis worked for the private equity firm Warburg Pincus, first as an executive-in-residence building their portfolio of medical device companies, and later as president of ev3 Neurovascular, one of their portfolio companies. ev3 was sold in 2010 to Covidien, then subsequently to Medtronic.

 Mr. Jenusaitis holds a Master of Business Administration degree from the University of California, Irvine, a Master of Science degree in biochemical engineering from Arizona State University, and a Bachelor of Science degree in chemical engineering from Cornell University.
-He sits on the board of directors for multiple medical device start-ups, including Pulsar Vascular in Santa Clara, Calif., an early stage developer and manufacturer of neurovascular implants for the treatment of hemorrhagic stroke.
-He also serves on advisory boards for Cornell’s School of Biomedical Engineering and Chapman University’s Schmid School of Science and Technology, as well as several non-profit boards including Junior Achievement and Orange County STEM.
+He sits on the board of directors for multiple medical device start-ups, including Hancock Jaffe Laboratories in Irvine, Calif.
+He also serves or has served on advisory boards for Cornell’s School of Biomedical Engineering and Chapman University’s Schmid School of Science and Technology, as well as several non-profit boards, including Junior Achievement and Orange County STEM.